Create unit test method stubs with the Create Unit Tests command

 Is extensible, and supports emitting tests in MSTest, MSTest V2, NUnit, xUnit format.

 To get started, select a method, a type, or a namespace in the code editor in the project you want to test, open the shortcut menu, and choose Create Unit Tests.
-This opens the Create Unit Tests dialog where the create options for the new unit tests can be selected.
+The Create Unit Tests dialog opens, where the create options for the new unit tests can be selected.

 Setting unit test traits

-If you plan to run these tests is part of the test automation process, you might consider having the test created in another test project (the second option in the dialog above) and setting unit test traits for the unit test.
-This will enable you to more easily include or exclude these specific tests as part of a continuous integration or continuous deployment pipeline.
+If you plan to run these tests as part of the test automation process, you might consider having the test created in another test project (the second option in the dialog above) and setting unit test traits for the unit test.
+This enables you to more easily include or exclude these specific tests as part of a continuous integration or continuous deployment pipeline.
 The traits are set by adding metadata to the unit test directly, as shown below.

 Using third-party unit test frameworks

 With Visual Studio, you can easily have unit tests created for you using any test framework.
 To install other test frameworks:

 - Choose Tools > Extensions and Updates.

 - Expand Online > Visual Studio Marketplace > Tools, and then choose Testing.